 Petroleum residue by-products can be better utilized for non-combustion purposes, lowering the lifecycle carbon intensity of oil, and supporting the petroleum industry’s net-zero emissions targets.

 Granular asphaltenes supplement the aquaculture industry by safely adsorbing dissolved organic contaminants and removing fish-produced waste from tank water.

 The improved water quality, along with the use of oxygen supplementation yields an increased growth rate for fish while combatting the negative environmental factors that inhibit the yields of traditional aquaculture farming.
 The asphaltenes that contain fish-produced waste can further be used as an effective agricultural fertilizer.

 The use of asphaltenes in the treatment or mitigation of environmental damage caused by contaminants in water and soil is more cost-effective and efficient than traditional methods.

-Existing strategies used to address water contaminants (such as sewage, chemicals, and dissolved organic substances) are either costly to implement or have drawbacks that result in further environmental damage.
-Traditional soil remediation strategies used to treat residual farm chemicals (such as herbicides, pesticides, and fertilizers) are costly and energy intensive to implement; consequently, most contaminated agricultural lands remain untreated.
+Existing strategies used to address water contaminants are either costly to implement or have drawbacks that result in further environmental damage.
+Traditional soil remediation strategies used to treat residual farm chemicals are costly and energy-intensive to implement; consequently, most contaminated agricultural lands remain untreated.